Open-Network-Insight/oni-lda-c/README.md

 # oni-lda-c

-Parallel implementation of latent Dirchlet allocation for OpenNetworkInsight, version 1.0.1
+Parallel implementation of latent Dirchlet allocation for Open-Network-Insight, version 1.0.1

-oni-lda-c is a program for *topic modelling*:  From a collection documents and integer k, infer k topics and assign to each document a mixture of topics and to each topic a mixture of words.
+oni-lda-c is a program for *topic modelling*:  From a collection of documents and integer k, infer k topics and assign to each document a mixture of topics and to each topic a mixture of words.

-Topic modelling is used in the OpenNetworkInsights suspicious connections analysis to generate profiles of typical traffic on the network and estimate the probability of a given communication occurring between two IPs.
+Topic modelling is used in the Open-Network-Insight suspicious connections analysis to generate profiles of typical traffic on the network and estimate the probability of a given communication occurring between two IPs.
 Network traffic on a particular channel corresponds to a "document" and summaries of the traffic are the "words".

 For example, in a netflow analysis the document is communication between two IP addresses and and the "words" are summaries of the netflow records between the two.
-The "topics" are then profiles common traffic on the network, the mixture of topic to the documents is a decomposition of the traffic between two IPs into these common traffic profiles.
+The "topics" are then profiles of common traffic on the network, the mixture of topic to the documents is a decomposition of the traffic between two IPs into these common traffic profiles.
 For given communication, we can estimate its probablity of occurrence between a given IP pair and flag it as "suspicious".
 Similarly, in an analysis based on the DNS protocols, the documents are the DNS queries coming from a given client IP address, and the words are summaries of the DNS responses.